Divergence of CAT(0) Cube Complexes and Coxeter Groups: Higher Degree Polynomial Divergence in CAT(0) Cube Complexes

 By combining Theorem \ref{chaining_hyperplanes_theorem} and \ref{higher_degree_div_theorem} we immediately get the following:

 \begin{theorem} Let $X$ be an essential, locally compact CAT(0) cube complex with cocompact automorphism group.
-If $X$ contains a pair of degree $d$ $k$--separated hyperplanes, then $Div(X)$ is bound below by a polynomial of degree $d+1$. \end{theorem}
+If $X$ contains a pair of degree $d$ $k$--separated hyperplanes, then $Div(X)$ is bounded below by a polynomial of degree $d+1$. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{higher_degree_div_theorem} ]

 The base case, $d = 1$, follows from \ref{hdiv_thm_linear2} of Theorem \ref{hdiv_bounds_theorem}.
 For the general case, assume the claim is true for degree $d-1$ $k$--separated hyperplanes.
 Suppose $\mathcal{Y}$ and $\mathcal{Z}$ are degree $d$ $k$--separated.
 Let $g$ be a minimal geodesic from $\mathcal{Y}$ to $\mathcal{Z}$ and let $p = g \cap \mathcal{Y}$.
 Fix $R > 0$, and let $\alpha$ be a path from $\mathcal{Y}$ to $\mathcal{Z}$ which avoids the ball $B_p(R)$.
 Let $D$ be a combed disk diagram supported by $\{ \mathcal{Y}, \alpha, \mathcal{Z}, g^{-1} \}$.